ant-design/ant-design-web3/packages/web3/src/bitcoin/index.md

 `useBitcoinWallet` exposes common methods such as signing and transaction handling, which can be called directly.
 Alternatively, wallet APIs can be accessed through the `provider` for customized handling of wallet logic.

-Support for other methods like PSBT will be added in the future.
+Support for other methods will be added in the future.
 Feel free to submit a GitHub issue or a PR to support this.
 Currently, related logic can be implemented through the provider.

 ## WalletConnect

 <code src="./demos/basic.tsx"></code>

-## signMessage
+## signMessage / signPsbt

-<code src="./demos/sign-message.tsx"></code>
+<code src="./demos/sign.tsx"></code>

 ## sendTransfer